wernsey/miscsrc/README.md

 * A generic linked list implementation with extra helper functions,
 * A set of functions to read, write and manipulate __Comma Separated Values__ (CSV) files,
 * A mark-and-sweep garbage collector,
+* A reference counting garbage collector,
 * An alternative to `getopt()` called `getarg()` for platforms without _getopt()_ (meant for WIN32) and
 * A couple of utility functions.

+It is a collection of C code that I've implemented over the course of several years and used, tested and reused in several of my hobby projects.

 -------------------------------------------------------------------------------
 These sources are provided under the terms of the unlicense: